nmiles/azure-python-ha-nva-fo/README.md

 To set up the Azure resources:

-1. Setup permissions for your function app, for the resource group containing the NVA firewall virtual machines, assign the **Reader** role.
-For the resource group(s) containing route table resources, assign the **Contributor** role.
+1. Setup permissions for your function app under the function apps "Identity" option you can create a "Sytem assigned" service principal.
+For the resource group containing the NVA firewall virtual machines, assign the **Reader** role.
+For the resource group(s) containing route table resources, assign the **Contributor** role to the new principal.

 2. [Configure the resource tag name and value](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-using-tags#portal) for each route table resource managed by the function app using the following: